chpladmin/chpl-website/README.md

 The website will be running at: [http://localhost:3000/](http://localhost:3000/)

 If you run into errors that say something like `gulp-concat` was not found, it's likely you're hitting an issue where npm didn't install all of the dependencies of the projects in `packages.json`.
 That can be checked by looking in `node_modules/`.
 There should be ~900 directories there; if there are closer to 50, then that's the issue.
 Try running `npm install gulp-concat`, and `gulp serve` again.
 It should give you the next package that's missing.
 Repeat.

+Alternatively, update npm to at least version 4.0.5 and try running `npm install` again.
+See https://stackoverflow.com/questions/6237295/how-can-i-update-node-js-and-npm-to-the-next-versions for instructions on updating npm

 ## Testing